FlohGro-dev/Draftodon/Draftodon Instructions.md

 ## Visibility of Posts

 Mastodon supports different visibilities for posts.
-The Actions in Draftodon that publish posts will be default use `public` but you can change that by editing the actions and changing the template tag "post-visibility" to one of the following valid settings:
+The Actions in Draftodon that publish posts will be default use `public` but you can change that by editing the actions and adapting the template tag "post-visibility" to one of the following valid settings:

 - public: Visible to everyone, shown in public timelines.
 - unlisted: Visible to public, but not included in public timelines.